A Wasp Nest Killer That Actually Works

 Your first step is to confirm that the nest isn’t a bees nest and it is indeed wasps.

 The products which you can buy to kill wasp nests don’t work as well against bees and are likely to aggravate them.
-That means loft of aggressive bees looking for someone to sting.
+That means lots of aggressive bees looking for someone to sting.

 Also, do remember that the bee population is in decline and some beekeepers will gladly come and collect a bees nest for free (assuming the type of bee produces honey of course).